GOGtf/guilds-of-galaxies/README.md

 # Guilds of Galaxies
-## Real sime stratregy game - Prototype
+## Real time strategy game - Prototype

 #### Code has been moved to [gmargetic/guilds-of-galaxies](https://github.com/gmargetic/guilds-of-galaxies).